trung/gof/README.md

 # gof
-Perform "go fmt" for many .go files in parallel
+Perform gofmt for many .go files in parallel